meteorid-labs/shipper-for-laravel/README.md

 ### Configuration

 Before you can use the Shipper API, you need to set your API key.
-You can do this by setting the `SHIPPER_API_KEY` environment variable in your `.env` file.
+You can do this by setting the `SHIPPER_API_KEY` environment variable in your `.env` file. if you don't have an API key, you can get one from [here](https://shipper.id).

 ```dotenv
 SHIPPER_API_KEY=your-api-key